 - Get a second survival knife, a skinning knife and a few more back-ups

 - Diversify your means to start a fire.
 Stock up on tinder, kindling, wood and other fuel.

 - Get more water filters

 - Get more flashlights, and also consider chemlights, lanterns and solar yard lights.

 - Get a 4X4 vehicle.
 It’s a much better choice for bugging out.

-- Consider all the various places to hide your preps, including inside fake air vents or burying them in your back yard.
+- Consider all the places to hide your preps, including fake air vents or burying them in your backyard.

-- Learn to forage and recognize wild edibles.
+- Learn to recognize and forage wild edibles.
 These aren’t just backup food sources, they’re jam-packed with vitamins and fiber.